-Over the course of its six historical missions, the X-37B has served as a testbed for multiple technologies, including autonomous orbital landing, advanced Hall Effect thrusters,6 and oscillating heat pipes7 that have been used operationally in other programs.
+Over the course of its seven missions, the X-37B has served as a testbed for multiple technologies, including autonomous orbital landing, advanced Hall Effect thrusters,6 and oscillating heat pipes7 that have been used operationally in other programs.
 The X-37B has also served as a research platform and hosted experiments on material exposure and degradation, space radiation on seeds, and microwave power beaming.
 Multiple cubesats have also deployed on X-37B missions, although it is not always clear if they were deployed as rideshares from the upper stage or from the payload bay of the X-37B itself.
 Finally, the X-37B's orbit has typically been in line with that of an imagery, surveillance, or reconnaissance (ISR) platform, such as repeating ground tracks and low altitudes.

 While there has been much speculation of the X-37B's role for interacting with other satellites on orbit or serving as a weapons platform, there is no evidence to date of this occurring.
-To date, the X-37B has never approached or rendezvoused with any other known space object and generally orbits far below the vast majority of operational satellites.
+To date, the X-37B has never approached or rendezvoused with any other known space object and generally orbits far below the vast majority of operational satellites (with the exception of OTV-7, which was spotted by an amateur astronomer in February 2024 in a HEO of 323 x 38,838 km x 59.1 deg inclination).
 Physics also limits its utility as a space-to-ground weapon.
 The X-37B's payload bay and available power are very limited.

-Hyperkinetic weapons dropped from the bay would need to be equipped with thrusters capable of performing a significant de-orbit burn, which is unlikely given the available room.
-The X-37B itself reenters like the space shuttle landing at an estimated 200 mph (321 kph), which means it travels in the atmosphere much slower than an nuclear re-entry vehicle on a ballistic arc or a hyperkinetic weapon.
+Hyperkinetic weapons dropped from the bay would need to be equipped with thrusters capable of performing a significant deorbit burn, which is unlikely given the available room.
+The X-37B itself re-enters like the space shuttle landing at an estimated 200 mph (321 kph),7 which means it travels in the atmosphere much slower than a nuclear re-entry vehicle on a ballistic arc or a hyperkinetic weapon.
 Thus it would need to carry conventional explosives to do any significant damage.
 The X-37B after re-entry would be a slow moving, not-very-maneuverable glide bomb, easy prey for any air defense system along its path to the target.

 Artist's rendition of how the X-37B will deploy on orbit, including the solar panels used for electrical power.

 Image credit: Boeing